xpdAcq/xpdSim/doc/installation.md

 Install with pure git:
   1. Clone both repo: `xpdAcq` and `xpdSim`.
 After clone, there should be two separate directories in your computer
-  2. Navigate to each directory and run `python setup.py install`
+  2. Navigate to each directory and run `python setup.py develop`

 Install with conda:
   1. Under your sandbox environment, type: `conda install -c cl3077 xpdacq xpdsim`